 Bus Safety Management Program

-The Bus Safety Management Program (BSMP) has now transitioned to a flexible on-line delivery mode.
-Enrolment and payment is now open.
+The Bus Safety Management Program (BSMP) is now available via a flexible on-line delivery mode.

-The Monash Institute of Transport Studies, in conjunction with Transport Safety Victoria and Bus Association Victoria (BusVic), has developed an education program to assist persons to meet the requirements of the Bus Safety Act (2009) and Bus Safety Regulations 2010 (Vic).
+The Monash Institute of Transport Studies, in conjunction with Transport Safety Victoria (TSV) and Bus Association Victoria (BusVic), has developed an education program to assist persons to meet the requirements of the Bus Safety Act (2009), TLMA 2021, BSR 2010 (Vic) and as amended by the BSAR 2022.

 The Bus Safety Management Program (BSMP) consists of two core subjects: